MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 # Model Evaluation on Windows

 Currently, CNTK provides libraries in C++, C#/.NET, Python and Java for loading and evaluating models on Windows.
+Starting from v2.1, CNTK also supports Universal Windows Platform (UWP).

 ## Using C#/.NET Managed API
 The CNTK Library provides a managed (.NET) library for evaluation of CNTK models on CPU and GPU using C# and other .NET languages.
 The NuGet package CNTK.CPUOnly is designed for execution on CPU, and the CNTK.GPU is designed for execution on devices with NVIDIA GPU.
 Please refer to the [NuGet Package](./NuGet-Package.md) page about details how to install CNTK Library NuGet Packages.
 Please note that Visual Studio 2015 Update 3 is required and the target platform in the project property should be X64.